Shimane Dried Saijo Persimmon | Japanese Fruit | The Wasabi Co – The Wasabi Company

 Hoshigaki, or dried persimmon (also known as Kaki or Sharon fruit), is a traditional Japanese delicacy that dates back centuries.
 The process of making hoshigaki involves drying the fruits until they develop a unique texture and flavour.
 The result is a sweet and chewy delicacy, with flavours of honey, mango and papaya.

-Saijogaki persimmon is an ancient Japanese variety that is grown in Shimane and considered to have the best taste.
+Saijogaki is an ancient Japanese persimmon variety that is grown in Shimane and considered to have the best taste.

 In addition to their delicious taste, hoshigaki are also valued for their nutritional value.
 They are a good source of fibre and contain vitamins A and C, alonside various antioxidants.
 Additionally, as they contain natural sugars, they can provide a quick energy boost, making them a popular choice for a healthy snack.